-The SQL POWER Function is one of the Mathematical Function which used to calculate the power for the specified expression or numerical value.
+This SQL Mathematical Function is used to calculate the power for the specified expression or numerical value, and its syntax is

 SELECT POWER (Float_Expression, Value) FROM [Source]

-The POWER Function in SQL is used to calculate the power of a given numeric value.
-The following query will show multiple ways to use POWER function.
+This math Function calculates the power of a given numeric value.
+The following query shows multiple ways to use it.

-NOTE: Please use float variables as a input for POWER Function otherwise, you may expect strange results.
+NOTE: Use float variables as this Mathematical Function input.
+Otherwise, you may expect strange results.

 SELECT [EnglishProductName] ,[Color] ,[StandardCost] ,[SalesAmount] ,POWER([SalesAmount], 3) AS Sales FROM [Mathemetical Functions]